agrc/gis.utah.gov/_posts/2016-03-25-about-our-new-v6-website-in-ghpages.md

 While, it is true that we are putting our faith in the engineers at GitHub to keep their stack [running for us](https://status.github.com/), we are not solely in the company of freeloaders.
 The paid services GitHub provides to their top-tier paying customers (many of the largest software firms in the world, including the most prominent commerical GIS software vendor), should ensure we are in good hands.
 And since all our pages are static (as opposed to dynamically generated from PHP database calls), we could easily port the site to another cloud platform if we ever find the need.

 Another nice feature of GH Pages is its cloud-based, static website generator system.
-Our content repository is at [https://github.com/agrc/agrc.github.io](https://github.com/agrc/agrc.github.io), and any time an edit is approved and merged into the repo, the appropriate static pages on github.io servers are updated in seconds.
-And, through a clever bit of DNS work, the github.io servers are what the world sees as http://gis.utah.gov.
+Our content repository is at [{{ site.github.repository_url }}]({{ site.github.repository_url }}), and any time an edit is approved and merged into the repo, the appropriate static pages on github.io servers are updated in seconds.
+And, through a clever bit of DNS work, the github.io servers are what the world sees as {{ site.baseurl | prepend: site.url }}.

 ![Forking the AGRC Website Repo in GitHub]({{ "/images/forkingagrc.png" | prepend: site.baseurl }})
 {: .inline-text-left}